Sampeteq/cinema-app/readme.md

 /screenings/date?date= (GET) - search screenings by date

+Admin:

+/films (POST) - add a new film

-/screenings/{id}/seats (GET) - search screening seats
+/screenings (POST) - add a new screening

 /////////////////////

-2.Booking seats
+2.Booking making (bookings)

 Endpoints:

+/seats?screeningId= (GET) - search screening seats

-/bookings (POST) - book a seat
+/bookings (POST) - make a booking for seat

-/bookings/{bookingId}/cancelled (POST) - cancel a seat booking
+/bookings/{bookingId}/cancelled (POST) - cancel booking

-/bookings/my (GET) - search a user seat bookings
+/bookings/my (GET) - search user bookings

 /////////////////////

-3.User account:
+3.User account (user):

 Endpoints:

-/signup (POST) - create a new user account
+/sign-up (POST) - create a new user account

-/signin (POST) - logg into a user account
+/sign-in (POST) - logg into a user account

-/signout (POST) - logg out a user account
+/sign-out (POST) - logg out a user account

 /password/reset (POST) - reset password (a mail with token will be sent)

 /password/new (POST) - set new password after reset

-Tech stack:Java 17, Spring Boot, Lombok, Postgres, Open API
+Tech stack:Java 17, Maven, Spring Boot, Lombok, Postgres, Open API

-API available on localhost:8080/swagger-ui:
+API available on localhost:8080/swagger-ui

+How to run it:

+1.Download docker-compose.yaml file

+2.Run cmd in folder where you placed downloaded file and use this command: docker-compose up -d